Patthecat249/automated-openshift-installation/ansible/00-install-and-configure-installation-vm/README.md

 # Switch into working directory and
 cd $mypath/git/automated-openshift-installation/ansible/00-install-and-configure-installation-vm/ && chmod +x 00-install-prerequisites.sh && ./00-install-prerequisites.sh

+# (Optional) Only neccessary on my environment!
+Create a user "pi" and add to sudoers

 # Install-VM is now completly prepared
 ```